-Alternatively, during term time, you can contact the school to speak to Amanda Aze (Designated Safeguarding Lead) or Heidi Martin (Deputy DSL).
+Alternatively, during term time, you can contact the school to speak to Amanda Aze (Designated Safeguarding Lead) Heidi Martin (Deputy DSL) or Alice Rist (Deputy DSL).
 The safety of our young people is the responsibility of us all.

 St John’s CE Primary School, Weymouth, Dorset, DT4 7TP.

 Operation Encompass is the reporting of police attended domestic abuse incidents to schools, prior to the start of the next school day, where there are children in the home.